helloitsdave/notes-app-full-stack-testing/README.md

 [![CodeQL](https://github.com/helloitsdave/notes-app/actions/workflows/codeql.yml/badge.svg)](https://github.com/helloitsdave/notes-app/actions/workflows/codeql.yml)

+Intention is to build a very simple FE + BE + DB app which can be used for example tests (including docker + github action pipeline) for each layer using vitest, react-testing-library and playwright.

-Starting point was building FE + BE + DB with the great FreeCodeCamp tutorial [Full Stack Project Tutorial – Create A Notes App Using React and Node.js](https://www.freecodecamp.org/news/full-stack-project-tutorial-create-a-notes-app-using-react-and-node-js/)
+Starting point for building the app is the nice FreeCodeCamp tutorial [Full Stack Project Tutorial – Create A Notes App Using React and Node.js](https://www.freecodecamp.org/news/full-stack-project-tutorial-create-a-notes-app-using-react-and-node-js/)

-Refactored to make more testable
+Refactored the app to make more testable and include some additional functionality such as a loading spinner

 ## Frontend